Nuclei-Software/nuclei-sdk/doc/source/design/rtos.rst

 Our RTOS port require Nuclei ECLIC interrupt controller, please make sure your Nuclei CPU is configured with ECLIC present.

+All RTOS ports use the same interrupt assignment:

+- ``SysTimer Interrupt`` is used as the RTOS SysTick for periodic tick
+- ``SysTimer Software Interrupt`` is used to do task switch

 If you want to use RTOS in your application, you can choose one of the supported RTOSes.